Unity-Technologies/com.unity.cinemachine/README.md

 ## Share your package

-If you want to share your project with other developers, steps are similar to what's done above.
+If you want to share your project with other developers, the steps are similar to what's presented above.
 On the other developer's machine:

 1. Start **Unity**, create a local empty project.